 Abdominal soft tissue MRI examination

-Abdominal soft tissue MRI scan is used for routine abdominal check-up, examination of liver, bile ducts, pancreas, and kidney and adrenal lesions.
+Abdominal soft tissue MRI scan is used for routine abdominal check-up, examination of liver, bile ducts, an pancreatic lesions.

 MRI is an imaging diagnostic procedure that uses magnetic field to take detailed images of the human body.

 The magnetic field generated by the device converts the energy changes in the body into a high-resolution, three-dimensional image by a high-performance computer.
 At Medicover Diagnostic Center, we use equipment that works with a closed but extremely short tube, it is 10 centimetres wider than average, and its diameter is 70 cm, thus helping reduce the feeling of confinement.

 What types of diseases does the abdominal soft tissue MRI help diagnose?